10 Moroccan Dishes to Try While Visiting the Country

 Topped with olive oil and a sprinkle of cumin, b’ssara is traditionally enjoyed at breakfast, often alongside freshly baked bread straight from the oven.

 At just a few pennies per bowl, this simple yet satisfying dish is a testament to the ingenuity and resourcefulness of North African cuisine.
-Everyday, affordable ingredients are transformed into a comforting and deeply satisfying meal.
+Every day, affordable ingredients are transformed into a comforting and deeply satisfying meal.

 Zaalouk